Many people worry about finding an ethical financial advisor they can trust.

 To guarantee accountability and integrity, financial advisors are required to follow stringent codes of conduct.
 This includes being transparent about potential conflicts of interest, obtaining pre-approval for personal securities transactions, and maintaining accurate records.

-Accountability also encompasses reporting any violations to regulatory boards, adhering to industry standards, and mitigating non-compliance consequences.
-Furthermore, by fostering ethical behavior among team members and supervising subordinates carefully, advisors maintain the integrity of their firms.
+Accountability also means reporting any violations to regulatory boards, following industry standards, and limiting the consequences of non-compliance.
+By encouraging ethical behavior among team members and supervising subordinates carefully, advisors maintain the integrity of their firms.

 Recordkeeping and Documentation